priyanshu16sharma/Book-management-server/README.md

 3. Fine if any

 ## /books
-GET: Get the list of all available books
+GET: Get the list of all available books ✔
-POST: Add new books
+POST: Add new books ✔

 ## /books/{id}
-GET: Get a book by id{}
+GET: Get a book by id{} ✔
-POST: Update a book by id{}
+PUT: Update a book by id{}

 # /books/issued
 GET: Get a list of issued books